dlu-ch/dlb/doc/index.rst

 dlb - explicit is better than implicit
 ======================================

-dlb is a `Pythonic <https://www.python.org/dev/peps/pep-0020/>`_ build tool which does not try to mimic Make_, but brings the benefits of object-oriented languages to the build process.
+dlb is a `Pythonic`_ build tool which does not try to mimic Make_, but brings the benefits of object-oriented languages to the build process.

-It is inspired by `djb's redo <https://cr.yp.to/redo.html>`_.
+It is inspired by `djb's redo`_, but takes a more dynamic approach.

 A build system *generates files* in a filesystem, mostly with the help of *external tools*.
 Its most important tasks (and therefore of the writer of the build system's configuration files) are: